 Go back a decade or so, and pole awnings had earned themselves the fond moniker ‘divorce in a bag’, guaranteed to stretch even the most harmonious marriage to its limits.
 This generally involved a bossy man shouting orders to his wife, who was then blamed when those orders proved to be entire poppycock!
 This scenario took place weekly all over the country, with even the most idyllic break tainted by muffled cursing, high blood pressure and general awning rage.

-Things took a turn for the better with the invention of the air awning.
+Things took a turn for the better with the invention of the air awning (see our best caravan air awning guide if you’re looking for one).
 These ingenious inflatables take much of the legwork, and almost all of the stress out of setting up and can be erected in minutes, often by a lone builder.

 When I say they were invented a decade ago, that’s not strictly true.
 Advertisements for inflatables were seen as long ago as the 1950s, but it wasn’t until the 2000s that materials technology enabled mass production of high-quality air awnings that wouldn’t deflate and smother your dog in the night.

 Initially, two or three manufacturers got involved – the likes of Outwell and Vango – but soon, air awnings spread across the country’s campsites, saving marriages and vital drinking time alike.